9 Costly Mistakes Many Bargain Shoppers Make

-Here’s a look at nine costly mistakes that can make bargain shopping budget busting.
-If you’re a sucker for a good bargain, see if any of these ring true for you and resolve to reform your bargain hunting habits so they actually do save you money.
+Here’s a look at nine costly mistakes that can make bargain shopping budget-busting.
+If you’re a sucker for a good bargain, see if any of these ring true for you and resolve to reform your bargain-hunting habits so they do save you money.

-1. Scoring amazing deals on things you don’t need in the near future or at all
+1. Scoring amazing deals on things you don’t need soon or at all

-A bargain really isn’t a bargain if you don’t actually need the item right now or sometime in the near future.
+A bargain really isn’t a bargain if you don’t need the item right now or sometime soon.
 This is especially true when the budget is tight or your savings account balance is low.

 Money-Saving Solution: Only take advantage of bargains on things you need right now or will use sometime in the next 12 months.